sarthak-0204/Beyond-Visible-Spectrum-AI-for-Agriculture/Task1/README.md

 # Objective

-Given a set of multi-band satellite image samples, predict the disease category:
+Given a set of multi-band satellite image samples, predict the disease:

-- Aphid
-- Blast
-- RPH
+- Health
 - Rust
+- Other

 Each sample consists of 12 Sentinel spectral bands stored as `.tif` files.